testpointcorp/vansah-connect/README.md

 npm i @vansah/vansah-connect
 ```
 # Use
-<p>It is necessary to add Your Connect Token to use Vansah - TM For Jira</p>
+<p>It is necessary to add Your Connect Token to use Vansah Test Management for Jira</p>

 ```
 vansah-connect -c <Your Connect Token>